The Elite Events 2nd - 3rd Oct

 - Automated sign up will soon be available for both our luxury yachts and luxury property sections of the 1uk.com website and clients will be able to add/edit and manage their own listings on the website for the first time.

-- Our luxury shopping store will be launched now in March 2020 to allow for the sign up procedure to be implemented.
+- Our luxury shopping store will be launched now in 2021 to allow for the sign up procedure to be implemented and the CoronaVirus to clear.

 - We would also like to welcome to 1uk all the new clients who have joined us and you will see these appearing on the site very soon plus some amazing new Properties in northern Cyprus that are ideal for investors, so if you are looking to invest and bulk purchase apartments in a fantastic holiday resort please get in touch